Enjoy sex like you used to

 What about online dating?
 And what if you meet in the morning, separate during the day, and meet up again at night?
 Is that two dates or just one?

-When you start trying to put a timeline on your sex life, things get murky.
-Don’t worry about exactly how many dates before sex is best.
+When you start trying to put a timeline on your sex life, things get murky—all the more reason not to worry about exactly how many dates before sex is best.
 It’s better to base your readiness on how you feel, not how you think you should feel.

-Yes, it’s more than OK to have sex on a first date if you and your partner are on the same page.
+Yes, it’s more than okay to have sex on a first date if you and your partner are on the same page.

 Some people even advocate having sex on the first date.
-On the website Betches, writer Maria Del Russo explains, “Getting the physical intimacy out of the way early opens the door to more emotional intimacy, in my opinion.
+One perspective comes from writer Maria Del Russo, who argues that being physically intimate early on can pave the way for emotional closeness.
+“Getting the physical intimacy out of the way early opens the door to more emotional intimacy, in my opinion.
 Plus, do you know how disappointing it is to build that emotional intimacy with someone only to realize that the sexual compatibility isn’t there?”

 Fair question.

-If you do decide to have sex, it’s always a good idea to play it safe, whether it’s your first or your 15th.
+If you do decide to have sex, it’s always a good idea to play it safe.
 Lower your risk of STIs (sexually transmitted infections) by using a condom every time.

 It’s the right time to have sex if you and your partner both want to have it.
 It’s as simple as that.